jflets/Habitize/README.md

       }
    }
    ```
-As this is only sued when running the automated tests.
+   As this is only used when running the automated tests.

 # Credits
 **Resources Used**